 For additional information, please also visit our Accessibility page.

 Public Notice on Title VI Compliance

 Title VI of the Civil Rights Act of 1964 prohibits discrimination based upon race, color or national origin.
-On May 22, 2012 the BRTB adopted Resolution #12-24, a Public Notice on Title VI Compliance and a Title VI Complaint Procedure and Form.
+On January 27, 2015 the BRTB approved Resolution #15-19.

 For more information on the procedures to file a civil rights complaint, call 410-732-0500; (TTY 800-735-2258), e-mail: email@example.com; or visit the Baltimore Metropolitan Council, 1500 Whetstone Way, Suite 300, Baltimore Maryland 21230.